openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 .. _All Automated Assignment:

 =============================================================
-Making MOOC Discussions Manageable: Automated Assignment
+Automated Assignment: Making MOOC Discussions Manageable
 =============================================================

 In very large courses, the number of posts made to course discussion topics can